 Finding the direction of the tail sounds difficult.
 But if you can sketch a graph, you can figure out which tail is in your test.

 Left Tailed Test or Right Tailed Test ?

 Sample question: Test the hypothesis that the drop out rate is more than 75% (>75%).

 Step 1: Write your null hypothesis statement and your alternate hypothesis statement.
 This step is key to drawing the right graph, so if you aren’t sure about writing a hypothesis statement, see: How to State the Null Hypothesis.

 Step 3: Shade in the related area.
 The area under a curve represents 100%, so shade the area accordingly.
 The number line goes from left to right, so the first 25% is on the left and the 75% mark would be at the left tail.

-The yellow area could illustrate the area greater than 75%.
-From this diagram you can clearly see that it is a right-tailed test (because the shaded area is on the right.
+The yellow area in this second picture illustrates the area greater than 75%.
+From this diagram you can clearly see that it is a right-tailed test, because the shaded area is on the right.